-After seeing how to handle with the mental and physical limitations typical of every self-defense situation, we continue with the condition in which we are absolutely less willing to fight: the one in which we are injured or ill.
+After seeing how to handle with the mental (read Always be ready to fight: the mind) and physical limitations (read Always be ready to fight: the body) typical of every self-defense situation, we continue with the condition in which we are absolutely less willing to fight: the one in which we are injured or ill.

-- We’ve been hit hard during an earlier phase of the clash
+- We’ve been hit hard during an earlier phase of the combat

-- We have been attacked during a period of illness or injury
+- We have been caught during a period of recovery due to an injury

-- What can we not use (hands, spatial intelligence, etc.)?
+- What are we unable to use (hands, spatial intelligence, mobility, etc.)?

 - How can we isolate the source of discomfort (at least in part)?

 - What advantage can we draw from the surrounding scenario to balance our “handicap” (terrain conformation, obstacles, etc.)?

 - Which strategy / tactic / set of techniques can we proficiently and instantly use to prevail over the opponent (soft parts attacks, bone breakings, etc.)?

 - Are we ready to act without scruple and with the utmost determination?